adamghill/dj-angles/README.md

 ## 🤔 How does this work?

-Basically, Django template loaders are super powerful.
-The raw template content is passed through `dj_angles.template_loader.Loader` first, some transformations happen (via good ole' regex), and then the normal template loaders process the output like normal.
+The template HTML is passed through `dj_angles.template_loader.Loader` first, tags are matched (via good ole' regex), some transformations happen based on the mappers defined, and then the normal template loaders process the resulting output.

 ## ✨ Inspiration